miguelriosoliveira/rendezvous-with-cassidoo/src/2024/352-maxProduct/README.md

-# maxGap
+# maxProduct

-Interview question of the [issue #343 of rendezvous with cassidoo](https://buttondown.email/cassidoo/archive/if-you-dont-go-towards-the-thing-you-fear-you/).
+Interview question of the [issue #352 of rendezvous with cassidoo](https://buttondown.email/cassidoo/archive/an-honest-man-is-always-a-child-socrates/).

 ## The Question